huizh01/huizh01.github.io/_pages/about1.md

 * My research interests include Computer Vision and Graphics, Machine Learning, Visualization, Medical Image Processing.
 I am also interested in developing new machine learning and AI methods to solve challenging research problems and applications.

+* Welcome to visit the CV tag to know more about me.